almccon/221prospect/_posts/2016-11-18-services-1-spacerental.markdown

 * 1/2 day rate $125 (4 hours)
 * Full day rate $200 (8 hours)

+(Events with high expected attendance or unusual impacts on the space may be asked to pay a surcharge.
+Please email us for a quote).

 **Weekly or monthly rental:**

 <a href="mailto:info@221prospect.com">Contact us</a> for rate

 **Cancellation Policy:**

+100% with 30 day notice
-100% with 8 day notice
+50% with 8 day notice

 **Parking:**